 Many Moons Ago, Our Story.

-Hello, my name is Luck Salway and I am Tohono O'odham and Oglala Lakota.
-My Mothers name is Mary Narcho and she is Tohono O'odham.
-My fathers name was Stacey "Lucky" Salway and he was Oglala Lakota.
-My father passed away in March of 2014 and my Mother is a healthy strong beautiful woman.
+Hau, Samai masma, let me properly introduce myself.
+My name is Lucky Salway and I am a Tohono O'odham and Oglala Lakota artist from Cukson, O'odham Jewed.(Tucson, AZ.)
+My Mothers name is Mary Narcho and she is from Chukut Kuk District on the Tohono O'odham Nation.
+My fathers name was Stacey "Lucky" Salway and he was an Oglala Lakota from Pine Ridge South Dakota.
+My father passed away in March of 2014.
 I have 2 kids my Daughter Sonya and my Son Allen.
 I have 2 older brothers Duwayne and Marvin and 3 Sisters named Wanda, Stacey and Crystal.
-As an O'odham and Lakota this is a proper introduction.

 Back to blog